Weeding a Depository Collection

 If permission to substitute is not granted, the selective must keep the tangible material but may apply at a later date for approval to dispose of the tangible products.

 If permission to substitute is granted, the tangible materials must be offered to the regional and other selectives through disposal or withdrawal lists following the established practice.

 Selective depository libraries not served by a designated regional depository library must permanently retain one copy of all Federal government publications selected and received.
 Exceptions are made for superseded publications and those issued later in another format (bound, microfiche, or electronic media).

 Discards by Federal Libraries

-Federal libraries wishing to dispose of depository materials should contact the Exchange and Gift Division of the Library of Congress for directions on discarding.
+Federal libraries do not need to retain publications for five years before discarding nor do they have to discard depository materials through the regional depository library.
+All depository materials remain the property of the United States Government.
+Those wishing to dispose of depository materials should contact the Exchange and Gift Division of the Library of Congress for directions on discarding.

 Exchange and Gift Division